 Chief imports include cars, petroleum products, sugar, minerals, fertilizer, salt, and construction and farm machinery.
 With everything taken together, the Port is responsible for more than 100,000 jobs and over $3 billion in salaries and wages.

-Maryland is also home to several smaller ports up and down its lengthy coast.
-Baltimore is the only port to handle cargo and containers and the smaller ports are dedicated to fishing and recreation.
-These include Port Annapolis, Solomons Island Harbor, the Port of Cambridge, Somers Cove Marina, City Yacht Basin, and the Naval Air Station at the Patuxent River.
+Maryland also has several smaller ports up and down its lengthy coast.
+Baltimore is the only Port to handle cargo and containers; the smaller ports are dedicated to fishing and recreation.
+These include:

 Maryland’s Maritime Accidents

 Only the Port of New York and New Jersey is bigger or busier than the Port of Baltimore on the east coast.
-With such a productive and large port, not to mention the often rough waters off the coast of the state and in Chesapeake Bay, it’s no wonder that Maryland has seen its fair share of maritime accidents.
+With such a productive and large port, not to mention the often rough waters off the state’s coast and in the Chesapeake Bay, it’s no wonder Maryland has seen its fair share of maritime accidents.

 Rights and Legal Resources for Maritime Workers

-Unfortunately, figuring out just how to access these rights isn’t always easy.
-If you work in this industry and in the state of Maryland, there are resources for you.
-Maryland maritime lawyers are your best resource for filing claims, starting lawsuits, and ensuring that you get the compensation you are owed.
+Unfortunately, figuring out how to access these rights isn’t always easy.
+If you work in this industry and the state of Maryland, there are resources for you.
+Maryland maritime lawyers are your best resource for filing claims, starting lawsuits, and ensuring you get the compensation you owe.

 With the guidance of this legal professional, you or your surviving loved ones can be sure that you are taking all the proper steps.
 You can be confident that you aren’t making the mistakes that will cost you money.